WayPointVenturesOrg/coursewarelibrary/ENU/MS203WV/0201-Creating and managing Exchange Online recipients.md

     `Set-AdminAuditLogConfig -UnifiedAuditLogIngestionEnabled $true`

->**Important:** The command enables auditing.
+>**Note:** The command enables auditing.
 This setting take time to process and will be required during the remainder of the course.

 **Results:** After completing this exercise, you'll have created new users by using the Microsoft 365 admin center and Microsoft Graph for Windows PowerShell.